renatolinsdigital/javascript-quickstart/README.md

 Here's where the 'magic' happens: running ```yarn start```.
 From now on, any changes made to scripts.js and saved will automatically trigger our code to rerun.
 Pretty neat, right?
 To stop watching, simply navigate to the terminal and press Ctrl + C.

-9. __Installing and Managing Multiple Versions of Node.js with NVM:__
+9. __Installing and Managing Multiple Versions of Node.js with NVM__

 In certain scenarios, managing multiple projects with varying Node.js versions can become cumbersome.
 Reinstalling different Node.js versions or manually updating environment variables for each project switch isn't practical.
 To address this challenge, tools like Node Version Manager (nvm) provide a solution by simplifying the installation and usage of any Node.js version released to date.
 Hence, we can explore: